 I’m sorry, I needed to get that out.
 But seriously – if you’re going to do something, do it right.
 As much as I love and appreciate barrel information becoming permanently affixed to a bottle (including important dates) why omit the campus information that enthusiasts were so thrilled about the year prior?
 Buzz killed.

 And here we are in 2020.
 If a Russell’s Reserve or Kentucky Spirit label states A, B, C, D, E, or F, we don’t know for certain if that’s Tyrone or Camp Nelson.
 Not to mention, I have no clue how McBrayer rickhouse barrels are labeled.
-(There can’t be more than one or two left that are functional.)
-I can only assume alpha designations like the others (so A-B?).
+(There can’t be more than two or three.)
+I can only assume alpha designations like the others (so A, B, C?).
 Yet it bears repeating – this information means something to whiskey enthusiasts.
 It should matter to non-enthusiast consumers as well.
 If someone purchases a single-barrel selection and loves the profile, they might just make note of the aging location and search for a similar bottle.
 (I hope it’s not a bottle labeled “A.” If so, good luck.)

 Imagine a product that encourages consumers to purchase a set or series.
 Much like a baseball card collector seeks out missing cards, there’s a desire to have them all.
 What drives that desire is slightly different for the individual, yet it exists.
 And I can tell you for a fact … it exists for Wild Turkey fans.
 We want to experience every rickhouse Wild Turkey owns.
 We want to taste, share, discuss, and compare every single one.
 Hell, there’s countless folks already trying to obtain a bottle from each.
 They want the entire series.
 As is, Campari is leaving money on the table.
 Were every single-barrel product labeled accurately, sales would likely increase.
 At least by the volume of inquiries I receive, I’d bank on it.